Carl Spitteler: In popular culture

 Carl Jung claimed his idea of the archetype of the Anima was based upon what Spitteler described as 'My Lady Soul'.
-Musician David Bowie, who famously described himself as Jungian, wrote the 1973 song "Lady Grinning Soul".
+In 2015 artist and writer Tanja Stark first connected Spitteler (and Jung's) concept with musician David Bowie, who famously described himself as Jungian, in his 1973 song "Lady Grinning Soul".

 Works

 All the works except the novel are untranslated and unavailable in English as of 2025.